 In fact, the most common question we come across is.
 “Do turtles need sunlight?”
 Yes, sunlight is essential for turtles for basking and warmth.
 Although many artificial lighting systems will mimic the natural lights of the turtle habitat, allowing the turtle to enjoy natural sunlight is the best thing you can do for the pet.

 Also, turtles will need UVA and UVB lighting for warmth and health.
-Besides, basking is one of the most favorite pastimes of turtles, requiring proper lighting, preferably sunlight.
+Besides, basking is one of the favorite pastimes of turtles, requiring proper lighting, preferably sunlight.

 Do Turtles Need Sunlight